muratk3n/thirdwave/en/tweets/2020/week15b.md

 It's crazy - voter's needs are intensely immediate...
 In the Prez election [prediction](https://muratk3n.github.io/thirdwave/en/2019/05/stats.html#prez) if I use GDP YoY growth (Q2 of election yr compared to Q2 of last year) I lose an entire 5% in $R^2$, that is, a worse model.
 If I use annualized growth, that is Q2 GDP compared to *previous* quarter, annualized, then the model gets better.
-Q2 is of course the last freaking quarter right before the election itself.
+Q2 is of course the last freaking quarter right before the "endgame" of the election itself.

 Voters are like "what have u done for me __ta-day__ biiaatch!"
 Muuney, now!
 Last year, seasonal, f--ing cyclic, roundabout, some other